stfc/openstack-guide/pages/setup.rst

 Setting up a virtual machine
 ===============================

-in order to set up a virtual machine, several things are needed.
+In order to set up a virtual machine for the first time, you will need to create and manage sevral other resources that are needed for it to launch.

 .. toctree::